ShiftLeftSecurity/traceleft/Documentation/file-tracking.md

 close kretprobes, or the process terminates.
 In that case, we assume the library user will clean up the map for a given PID using `FdMap.DeletePid()` when the process exits.

+## Limitations

+* This is a best-effort solution: we'll miss short-lived file descriptors because we might not have time to look up in `/proc` before the file descriptor or even the process disappears.

+* If a program uses `clone(CLONE_FILES)`, the same file descriptor table is shared among several processes, so `fd_install` can be called only one time and the FD will be installed in several processes.
+This means we won't know the path of events on this cloned FD.

+* When file descriptors are inherited, `fd_install` is not called, so commands like `( sleep 1 ; cat /dev/null ) > /etc/shadow` will also result in events
+  with an unknown path.

+* `dup2` and `dup3` duplicate a file descriptor but don't call `fd_install`, so
+  we'll also miss the path of events using the duplicated file descriptors.

 ## Alternative designs considered